albn-itu/uni-notes/semester-5/BDTF/notes/Value Proposition Canvas.md

 ### Element - Gain Creators
 Gain creators are the parts of products or services that create gains.
 Should be prioritised by relevance to the customer.

+## A great value proposition
+Here are 10 characteristics of a great value proposition:

+- Embedded in a great business model
+- Focus on jobs, pains, gains that matter to the customer
+- Focus on unsatisfied jobs, unresolved pains, unrealized gains
+- Target few job, pains and gains, but solve the extraordanily well
+- Go eyon functional and focus on social and emotional
+- Align with customers sense of success
+- Focus on jobs, pains and gains that a lot of people have, or that few people will spend alot of money on
+- Differentiate from competitors
+- Outperform competitors on at least one job, pain or gain
+- Are difficult to copy